VeinsOfTheEarth/RivGraph/README.md

 conda activate rivgraph_env
 </code></pre>

-If you want to install RivGraph from source for development or testing, use the repository environment file first and then perform an editable install:
+If you want to install RivGraph from source for development, testing, or documentation work, use the repository environment file first and then perform an editable install:

 <pre><code>conda env create -f environment.yml
 conda activate rivgraph-modern